-After the stroke Michael spent time in a hospital rehab unit where Roche faced a “constant battle” to keep him there.
-The hospital put “enormous pressure” on her to move Michael to other accommodation, telling her three months is the usual time allowed.
+After the stroke, Michael spent time in a hospital rehab unit where Roche faced a “constant battle” to keep him there.
+The hospital put “enormous pressure” on her to move Michael to other accommodation, telling her that three months is the usual time allowed.

 Michael would stay in rehab for nine months before Roche was forced to move him to aged care for lack of any other options.

 After an initial period where Michael’s health improved, Roche said that the aged care environment began to take a toll on the young man.
-Most residents were older than Michael and 50 per cent of them had dementia, Roche said, so he struggled to find any common ground.
+Most residents were older than Michael, and half of them had dementia, Roche said, so he struggled to find any common ground.

-“Over time, what it meant was Michael became more and more isolated.
-And by that, he would just remain in his room day in, day out,” she said.
+“Over time, what it meant was Michael became more and more isolated … He would just remain in his room day in, day out,” she said.

 Unfortunately for Roche and her husband, when the stroke first occurred, the NDIS had yet to be fully rolled out.
-When it eventually reached their area it was not a simple process, even for someone with experience of government and project management like Roche.
+When it eventually reached their area, it was not a simple process, even for someone like Roche, who had experience with government and project management.

 In the end, Roche believes that had they not been forced to move Michael into aged care and had other options for his rehabilitation, “he would still be here today”.

 “In my experience, case management is fundamental to helping younger people who have a disability.
 The biggest challenge I faced was a lack of a road map or any pathways for Michael other than aged care.